of plugs and sockets

 Heinrich F. J. Voigt founded the company Staudt & Voigt in

 am Main for electrical installation material.
-Staudt leaved the company
+Staudt left the company

 in 1890.
 His position was replaced by Adolf Haeffner.
 In 1891 the